shown in other instead.

 In UNIGINE, lightmaps are also supported and baked using the integrated GPU Lightmapper tool.

-UNIGINE provides another advanced solution for static GI — Voxel Global Illumination provided by Voxel Probes.
+UNIGINE provides another advanced solution for static GI — Voxel Global Illumination provided by Voxel Probe.

 As concerns realtime, Unity real-time lightmaps are mainly useful for lights that are animated at run time.
 For such cases UNIGINE features the SSRTGI (Screen-Space Ray-Traced Global Illumination) technology enhancing overall connectedness of the scene a lot.

-In Unity software, information about light passing through the empty space in the scene is handled by Light Probes.
-The primary use of light probes is to provide high quality lighting (including indirect bounced light) on moving objects in the scene.
+In Unity software, information about light passing through the empty space in the scene is handled by Light Probe.
+The primary use of Light Probe is to provide high quality lighting (including indirect bounced light) on moving objects in the scene.

-The Static, Realtime and Custom modes are also available for environment probes:
+The Static, Realtime and Custom modes are also available for Environment Probe:

 Realtime Mode.
 The cubemap is grabbed each frame providing real time reflections and a massive load on the CPU.

 Static Mode.
-The environment probe uses a pre-baked cubemap obtained using the Bake Lighting tool.
+Environment Probe uses a pre-baked cubemap obtained using the Bake Lighting tool.
 This mode suits mostly static environments.